 This approach is pragmatic and practical, providing a framework for resilient and dynamic coliving space operators and their communities.
 We do not consider in what way a group of owners or a business may use this, and we believe there is a choice between a focus on impact as a mutualised society, and as a commercial project to reward backers, all whilst maintaining a standards-based service.

-The model is intended to help guide the establishment of new coliving spaces operating predominantly as social enterprises β having flexible use time stakes held by its members, alongside a revenue-generating business.
-The model provides rules for incorporation and operations however these are not yet published, please reach out to know more or participate.
+The model is intended to help guide the establishment of coliving spaces operating as social enterprises β member shareholders having flexible use time stakes, alongside a revenue-generating business.
+The model provides rules for incorporation and operations however these are not yet published.

 This structure avoids a conflict of interest arising from separate stakeholders desiring both use and returns, such as generating dividends to then spend whilst eliminating the capacity to be bought with them.